philzook58/philzook58.github.io/_posts/2020-01-07-fiddling-around-with-validated-ode-integration-sum-of-squares-taylor-models.markdown

-Here is a sketch I wrote for $latex x'=x$ which has solution $latex e^t$.
+Here is a sketch I wrote for $ x'=x$ which has solution $ e^t$.
 I used raised chebyshev polynomials to enforce positive polynomial constraints and tossed in a little taylor model / interval arithmetic to truncate off the highest terms.